Yash03030303/Job-Portal/README.md

 # Job Portal

-A web-based platform designed to connect job seekers with employers, facilitating job searches, applications, and recruitment processes.
+A web-based platform designed to connect job seekers with employers, facilitating job searches, applications and recruitment processes.

 ## 🚀 Features